 The Skin Packager will ignore any hidden files or folders in your root config folder.
 You can take advantage of this behavior by storing development files (such as Photoshop "PSD" files, or backup copies of skin code) as hidden files, so that they are excluded from the final product.

 When distributing a skin to a small or private group of users, strict adherence to standards probably isn't too important.
-However, you may want to publish your finished work in a public repository, such as the Rainmeter skin galleries on deviantArt or Customize.org, for other users to discover, download and share.
+However, you may want to publish your finished work in a public repository like the Rainmeter skin galleries on deviantArt for other users to discover, download and share.
 In this case, taking the time to follow a few simple guidelines will be helpful to you, your users, and the Rainmeter community at large.